6 Simple Ways To Calm Your Highly Sensitive Nervous System

 It’s like having a set of volume knobs for each sense, and sometimes, they’re turned up way too high for comfort.

 So it’s critical to manage and calm a highly sensitive nervous system.
-Because unchecked sensitivity can negatively impact mental and physical well-being.

 You could experience fatigue, insomnia, digestive problems, or poor mental health.